rajatbhagat/terraform-ansible-challenge/README.md

     1. Take keyword to search as input
     1. Search for the keyword in the `description` tag.
 If it matches perfectly or is a subtring of the word, then output the `title`.
 1. Create a single playbook to execute the above mentioned tasks

-# Comments/implemention details/thought process
-Feel free to add any comments or details here that would be useful when grading your solution.
-If you face any issues and you need to make an assumptions or any other step to proceed, please document them.

-# Grading Process

-1. Under terraform directory, run terraform to create infrastructure
-    - terraform init
-    - terraform apply
-1. Under ansible directory, run ansible-playbook to install hello world app, create firewalld rules, and start app
-    - ansible-playbook -i <compute_ip>, playbook.yml --private-key ~/.ssh/id_rsa -u opc
-1. Navigate browser to http://\<public_ip\>:5000 to show hello world app is running
-1. Reboot compute instance
-1. Verify app starts automatically and refresh browser
-1. SSH into compute instance to show public_key is working
-1. Ping VM in private subnet B to check if connectivity is setup correctly
-1. Ping VM in private subnet A should fail since no route exists